vlayer-xyz/monorepo/ethereum/circuits/lib/README.md

 ## U256

+U256 is a structure to use as a type for big numbers.
+It is used when dealing with numbers up to 2<sup>256</sup>.
+They can exceed Field maximum value.

-[uint256.nr](.src/uint256.nr) file includes implementation of U256 type.
-It is an unoptimized implementation of this type.
+[There](.src/uint256.nr) is an unoptimized implementation of this type using two U128 structures.
 Optimized version will appear in Noir.

 Traits implemented for U256:

 - Add